 The Warramunga Seismic and Infrasound Research Station of the ANU Research School of Earth Sciences is here because nothing much else is.
 With no traffic or city noise, no mining and no ocean waves, it is geologically quiet.
 When there are footsteps hitting the ground around the station, they can be detected.
 When a wild brumby gallops past, it’s detected.

 And when a nuclear bomb is tested in North Korea, here, in the desert, it’s detected.

 Because Warramunga is actually part of a high-tech global network for monitoring nuclear testing.

-This isolated research station which could generously be called a demountable, and may more accurately be described as a converted shed, is funded by the Comprehensive Test Ban Treaty Organisation (CTBTO), headquartered in Vienna, supported by the United Nations, and managed by ANU for over 30 years.
+This isolated research station which could generously be called a demountable, and may more accurately be described as a converted shed, is funded by the Comprehensive Test Ban Treaty Organisation (CTBTO), headquartered in Vienna and managed by ANU for over 30 years.